-Microglia are the resident macrophages of the central nervous system (CNS).
-As such, they are the main phagocytes and key triggers of inflammation in the CNS.
-As summarised in Figure 1, the phagocytic capacity of microglia is strongly influenced by their activation state.
-In neuroinflammation, chronically activated "M1" microglia lose their ability to efficiently clear damaging proteins and debris, leading to further tissue damage.
-Therefore, drugs that restore normal microglial phagocytosis in a pro-inflammatory environment are attractive therapeutic candidates for neurodegenerative diseases, most of which possess a strong neuroinflammatory component.
-Here, we demonstrate that human iPSC-derived microglia accurately model altered phagocytic responses induced by pro- and anti-inflammatory stimuli and can reveal the potential of new drugs to enhance or restore normal microglial phagocytosis.
+Microglia, as the resident macrophages of the central nervous system (CNS), play a vital role as phagocytes and inflammation triggers.
+The phagocytic capability of microglia is significantly influenced by their activation state, depicted in Figure 1.
+In neuroinflammation, chronically activated "M1" microglia struggle to efficiently clear damaging proteins, exacerbating tissue damage.
+Therefore, drugs that can restore normal microglial phagocytosis in a pro-inflammatory environment are promising for neurodegenerative diseases with a neuroinflammatory component.
+This study demonstrates that human iPSC-derived microglia effectively model altered phagocytic responses induced by various stimuli, providing insights into the potential of new drugs to enhance or restore normal microglial phagocytosis.

 Alternatively, search our entire resource library below